microsoft/CCF/doc/build_apps/logging_cpp.rst

     :end-before: SNIPPET_END: log_record_prefix_cert
     :dedent:

-This uses mbedTLS to parse the caller's TLS certificate, and prefixes the logged message with the ``Subject`` field extracted from this certificate.
+This parses the caller's TLS certificate, and prefixes the logged message with the ``Subject`` field extracted from this certificate.

 If a handler makes no writes to the KV, it may be installed as read-only: